sanket8598/sanket8598/README.md

 - 👋 Hi, I’m @sanket wakankar.
 - 👀 I’m interested in Full Stack JAVA Development.
-- 🌱 I’m currently learning Java J2EE and Spring Frameword,AWS.
+- 🌱 I’m currently learning Java J2EE and Spring Framework,AWS.
 - 💞️ I’m looking to collaborate on software development.
 - 📫 You can reach me on linkdin as sanket wakankar.